NCRR-Owned Industrial Sites

 Other Industrial Sites

-For additional listings, please consult the Railway Association of North Carolina
+For additional listings, please consult the North Carolina Department of Commerce.

 If you have a “rail-served” industrial site that you would like included in this listing, contact the Property Department at NCRR at 919-954-7601.